replicatedhq/replicated-docs/docs/intro-replicated.md

 - Existing clusters
 - Replicated Kubernetes installer provisioned clusters on virtual machines (VMs)
 - Air gapped on existing clusters or Kubernetes installer clusters
-- High availability mode with the Kubernetes installer

 The Replicated app manager is based on the open source KOTS project, which is maintained by Replicated.

-### Kubernetes Installer

-The Replicated Kubernetes installer provisions a cluster on a customer's virtual machine.
-This is known as a Kubernetes installer cluster or embedded cluster, and it allows customers to install an application without an existing Kubernetes cluster.
-For more information about configuring a Kubernetes installer cluster, see [Creating a Kubernetes Installer](/vendor/packaging-embedded-kubernetes).
-For more information about how enterprise users install with the Kubernetes installer, see [Installing with the Kubernetes Installer](/enterprise/installing-embedded-cluster).

-The Kubernetes installer is based on the kURL open source project, which is maintained by Replicated.
-For more information, see the [kURL repository](https://github.com/replicatedhq/kURL) in GitHub.

 ### Admin Console